 The following likewise discusses the Company's objectives, policies and processes for measuring and managing the above mentioned risks.
-For more disclosures about the quantitative effects of these risks exposures, please refer to the respective notes 6(r) in the accompanying consolidated financial statements.
+For more disclosures about the quantitative effects of these risks exposures, please refer to the respective notes 6(q) in the accompanying consolidated financial statements.

-(t) Capital management
+(s) Capital management

-The Company's capital management policy is to ensure that it has sufficient and necessary financial resources to sustain its working capital, capital expenditures and debt refunding requirements within twelve months after the reporting date.
-And also considers the debt ratio to maintain investor, creditor and market confidence.
-The Company's capital management strategy is consistent with the prior year, and the debt ratio were 38% and 37% as of December 31, 2021 and 2020, respectively.
+The Company's capital management policy is to ensure that it has sufficient and necessary financial resources to fund its working capital needs, capital asset purchases and debt service requirements associated with its existing operations over the next 12 months, wherein it also take the debt ratio into consideration to maintain investors, creditors and market confidence, as well as to sustain the future development of the business.
+The Company's capital management strategy was consistent with that of the prior year, in which the debt ratios of 32% and 35% were taken into account as of December 31, 2023 and 2022, respectively.

-(u) Investing and financing activities not affecting current cash flow
+(t) Investing and financing activities not affecting current cash flow

-The Company's investing and financing activities which did not affect the current cash flow in the years ended December 31, 2021 and 2020, were as follows:
+The Company's investing and financing activities which did not affect the current cash flow in the years ended December 31, 2023 and 2022, were as follows:

-(i) Adoption lease for right-of-use assets, please refer to note 6(g).
+(i) Adoption lease for right-of-use assets, please refer to note 6(f).